OSKhan-12/Simple-Banking-App/README.md

 Getting Started:

 Clone the repository to your local machine.
-Run the bank_simulation.py script using a Python interpreter.
+Run the Simple Banking App.py script using a Python interpreter.
 Follow the on-screen prompts to interact with the banking simulation.
 Usage: